 Sleeping through the night can mean different things to different folks.
 However, it typically means sleeping for six- to eight-hour stretches with no wakings.
 You can expect this to occur when your little one is between three and six months old.

 Beware—even if your baby is snoozing for that long, you still may not be dreaming the entire night through.
-If you put your infant down at 8 in the evening, that means they'll wake up at 2 AM, even if they're fast asleep for 6 straight hours.
+If you put your infant down at 8 in the evening, that means they'll wake up too early, in this example at 2 AM, even if they're fast asleep for 6 straight hours.

 Something that helps is merely trying to sleep when your baby is asleep, as it will likely be your only time to get some shut-eye.
 When they're awake, they need constant attention, feeding, rocking, soothing, hugging, you name it.
 Don't be afraid to ask for help either; seeking out friends and family to help bounce your baby for a few hours occasionally is nothing to be ashamed of, and they will likely enjoy being involved.